csmeron/dotfilesOLD/setup/wsl.md

   syntax highlighting,
 - Installing [Starship](https://starship.rs/) and applying my preferred [prompt](/.config/starship.toml),
 - Setting up my [Neovim](https://github.com/neovim/neovim) config using my [dotfiles](/.config/nvim/),
+- Connecting the github repo to properly sync changes.
 - and maybe more!

 _As of writing this, I'm using WSL-2 running Ubuntu 22.04.5 LTS, so keep that